Hometown - YA Fiction - Work in Progress

 So the Briggs game shouldn’t have

-town, the game.
-The coaches wouldn’t say what it had become—a racial thing.
-B.D.
+monuments, the town, the game.
+The coaches hadn’t come out and said say what it

-we stood there, facing off, everyone watching us saw it too.
-They’d made it
+facing off, everyone watching us saw it too.
+They’d made it that way.

 When Briggs took the opening